 While the study was interesting and useful, it’s only representative of forum users.
 Some of the conclusions (social benefit and hobby elements) may not apply to people who just vape and don’t use forums and social networks.

 That’s not to say the study isn’t useful – it is.

 Many studies seem to start with a theory and then look for the evidence that supports it.
 Others have biases that affect their conclusions.
 For example, even some scientists who support electronic cigarettes assume that the devices are no more than a quit smoking aid.

 One thing I love about this study is that it did the exact opposite.
 The authors talked to vapers, then drew their conclusions from what actual users said.
 And it also highlighted something which is obvious to many smokers and vapers but often ignored by scientists – quitting cigarettes is not just about the nicotine.

 *I say ‘quit’ because some smokers are in fact switching from one form of nicotine usage to another one.
 However, many scientists believe that the health benefits of switching are almost as good as quitting altogether.

 Think others would find this post useful?
-Please share using one of the buttons below.
+I’d love it if you would share using one of the buttons below!